-A Docker image is a file, comprised of multiple layers, used to execute code in a Docker container.
+A Docker image is a file, comprised of multiple layers, that is used to execute code in a Docker container.
 An image is essentially built from the instructions for a complete and executable version of an application, which relies on the host OS kernel.
-When the Docker user runs an image, it becomes one or multiple instances of that container.
+When the Docker user runs an image, it can become one or multiple instances of that container.

 Docker images and layers

 A Docker image is made up of multiple layers.
-A user composes each Docker image to include system libraries, tools, and other files and dependencies for the executable code.
+A user composes each Docker image to include system libraries, tools and other files and dependencies for the executable code.
 Image developers can reuse static image layers for different projects.
-Reuse saves time, because a user does not have to create everything in an image.
+Reuse saves time, since a user does not have to create everything in an image.

-Most Docker images start with a base image, although a user can build one entirely from scratch, if desired.
+Most Docker images start with a base image -- although a user can build one entirely from scratch -- with the build command.
+A Docker web server image can also be used to build a container.
 Each image has one readable/writable top layer over static layers.
-Layers are added to the base image to tailor the code to run in a container.
+Layers are added to the base image, tailoring to the code so it can run in a container.
 Each layer of a Docker image is viewable under /var/lib/docker/aufs/diff, or via the Docker history command in the command line interface (CLI).
 By default, Docker shows all top-layer images, such as the repository, tags and file sizes.
 Intermediate layers are cached, which makes top layers easier to view.
 Docker utilizes storage drivers to manage contents of image layers.

 The Docker CLI enables a user to initiate certain commands that customize Docker images.
 Examples of Docker commands for images follow:

-- history: docker history shows the history of an image, including changes made to it and its layers.
+- docker history: Shows the history of an image, including changes made to it and its layers.

-- update: docker update allows a user to update the configuration of containers.
+- docker update: Allows a user to update the configuration of containers.

-- tag: docker tag creates a tag, such as target_image, which enables users to group and organize container images.
+- docker tag: Creates a tag, such as target_image, which enables users to group and organize container images.

-- search: docker search looks in Docker Hub, an image repository, for whatever the user needs.
+- docker search: Looks in Docker Hub for whatever the user needs.

-- save: docker save allows a user to save images to an archive.
+- docker save: Allows a user to save images to an archive.